timg456789/journal/README.md

 ## npm test

-1. Run tests
+1. Run JS in /tests
 2. Save output to journal-support/test-output.txt

 ## npm run rebuild-search-index
-3. Recreate the elastic search index and send s3 objects to it.
+Destroy and rebuild elastic search index from s3 objects.

+## npm run backup
 Directory structure is below.
 A non-standard UTC date format is used with time intervals from greatest to least for natural order.

     journal-support/backup/backu-data-2017-5-6-8-15-26-79-Z